Bryantcornwell/CV-ORB-image-stitcher/README.md

 ## Acknowledges
 ### Bryant Cornwell
 Co-wrote and tested part1.py with Seth.
 Contributed to discussions on part2.py.
-For the report, Introduction, Discussion, Methods -> Part1 and general layout of report.
+For the report, Introduction, Discussion (co-wrote with Seth), Methods -> Part1 and general layout of report.
 ### Seth Mize
 ### Lucas Franz